-Program Outcomes (At the end of Third Year): Under Graduate Degree in Business Administration
+Program Outcomes (Till the end of 3 years): Under Graduate Diploma in Business Administration -B&I

 - PO1.
-Develop conceptual knowledge and understanding of management theories and practices. - PO2.
-Apply critical thinking and analytical skills for effective business decision making. - PO3.
-Develop communication and leadership abilities to steer through the dynamic and global business environment. - PO4.
-Demonstrate business intelligence and foster research to find innovative solutions for diverse business situations. - PO5.
+Develop conceptual knowledge and understanding of Banking & Insurance mechanism. - PO2.
+Apply critical thinking and analytical skills for risk and investment management. - PO3.
+Develop communication and leadership abilities to steer through the dynamic and global financial markets. - PO4.
+Foster research & innovation through the adoption of cutting-edge IT tools in the field of banking & insurance. - PO5.
 Imbibe responsible citizenship, promoting sustainability, and embrace diverse cultures with universal values.

-Program Outcomes (At the end of fourth Year): Bachelor in Business Administration with Honours: BBA (Honours) and Bachelor in Business Administration Honours with Research: BBA (Honours with Research)
+Program Outcomes (At the fourth Year): Bachelor in Business Administration (B & I) with Honours: BBA (B & I) (Honours) and Bachelor in Business Administration(B & I) Honours with Research: BBA(B & I) (Honours with Research)

 - PO1.
-Exhibit factual and theoretical knowledge of management in general and business in particular. - PO2.
-Critically evaluate, analyse and articulate Indian and global business environments with ability to apply learning in different contexts and facilitate informed decision making with an acumen to influence and motivate teams. - PO3.
-Exhibit ability to own roles and responsibilities at different levels with commitment, as members of multi-cultural team and communities in cross-cultural contexts and diversity management. - PO4.
-Promote research skills to design and implement innovative solutions in Indian and
+Exhibit factual and theoretical knowledge of management in Banking and Insurance. - PO2.
+Critically evaluate, analyse and articulate Indian and global business environments of Banking and Insurance industry with ability to apply learning in different contexts and facilitate informed decision making with an acumen to influence and motivate teams. - PO3.
+Exhibits the ability to take ownership of roles and responsibilities at various levels with commitment, as part of diverse, multicultural teams in the banking and insurance sectors, while effectively managing cross-cultural dynamics. - PO4.
+Promotes research skills to design and implement innovative solutions in Indian and Global Business Environment of Banking and Insurance. - PO5.
+Imbibes responsible citizenship, promoting sustainability, and embrace diverse cultures with universal values

-Global Business Environment.

-PO5.
-Imbibe responsible citizenship, promoting sustainability, and embrace diverse cultures with universal values